EBIvariation/vcf-validator/README.md

 *: See below the exact subset of Boost packages required.

-If you are using Ubuntu, you can prepare all dependencies and compile the Validation Suite with these commands:
+If you are using Ubuntu 16, you can prepare all dependencies and compile the Validation Suite with these commands:
 ```
 sudo apt-get install libsqlite3-0 libsqlite3-dev cmake wget build-essential
 ./install_dependencies.sh linux